1001flextape/WebsiteRCM-Docs/docs/what-is-an-rcm.md

 <!--
 ### What is a RCM
 An **RCM (React Component Management)** system, on the other hand, works differently.
 In an RCM, a JSON file not only populates the component but also changes the props of the React component dynamically.
 This effectively turns the React component into a "madlib" (a word game where you fill in the blanks).
-The component's behavior and presentation can change entirely based on the JSON input, allowing for a more flexible and dynamic system. -->
+The component's behavior and presentation can change entirely based on the JSON input, allowing for a more flexible and dynamic system.

+test

+-->